Treewidth of Outer $k$-Planar Graphs

-\subparagraph*{Our contribution.} The authors of~\cite{FirmanGKOW24} proved that for every outer $k$-planar graph, its treewidth is at most $1.5k+2$.
+\subparagraph*{Our contribution.} The authors of~\cite{FirmanGKOW24} proved that every outer $k$-planar graph has treewidth at most $1.5k+2$.
 They also presented a lower bound of $k+2$ for every even $k$.
 We present an infinite family of outer $k$-planar graphs with treewidth at least $1.5k+0.5$, showing that the multiplicative constant $1.5$ in the upper bound cannot be improved; see \cref{sec:lower}.